deter-project/docs/site/docs/education/course-setup.md

 To create accounts:

 1. Copy and paste your students' (or TA's) emails, one per line.
 Account creation takes up to a minute per student.
 2. When accounts are created, the system will automatically email the students/TAs so make sure to alert them to the fact that you are signing them up for a DETERLab account.
+Students and TAs will get an automatically chosen username and password in email.

 !!! note
-    If your students or TAs later desire to use DETERLab for research, they will need to join a research project and open an individual account on DETERLab. **Class accounts are only for class use**.
-If you later desire to use DETERLab in research please apply for a research project.
+    If you, your students or TAs later desire to use DETERLab for research, they will need to open a research account <a href="https://launch.mod.deterlab.net/">on our new platform</a>. **Class accounts are only for class use**.

 ## Course Wrap-up